-A spinal tumor is a growth of cells (mass) in or surrounding the spinal cord.
+A spinal tumor is a growth of cells (mass) in or around the spinal cord.

 The cause of primary spinal tumors is unknown.
 Some primary spinal tumors occur with certain inherited gene mutations.